FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Stalemate=If you don't know what this rule is, see http://www.chessvariants.org/d.chess/matefaq.html.
 Appears in the box of a game if you end a game by stalemate.
 Please use the official term used by your country's or locale's chess federation or club.

-White=The alt text (what you see when you hover the mouse over) of the White King button in the "Create a game" menu (http://lichess.org/#hook).
+White=The title text (what you see when you hover the mouse over) of the White King button in the "Create a game" menu (http://lichess.org/#hook).

-Black=The alt text (what you see when you hover the mouse over) of the Black King button in the "Create a game" menu (http://lichess.org/#hook).
+Black=The title text (what you see when you hover the mouse over) of the Black King button in the "Create a game" menu (http://lichess.org/#hook).

-Random color=The alt text (what you see when you hover the mouse over) of the large button in the "Create a game" menu that makes Lichess randomly pick a color for you (http://lichess.org/#hook).
+Random color=The title text (what you see when you hover the mouse over) of the large button in the "Create a game" menu that makes Lichess randomly pick a color for you (http://lichess.org/#hook).

 Create a game=This button opens a menu that lets you create a game that is listed in the list (or graph) of open games.
 It is one of the 3 rectangular buttons on the "Play" page (http://lichess.org/).